datastax/dsbulk/manual/engine/configuration/README.md

     These settings control how the workflow engine groups together statements before writing them.
     Only applicable for write operations, ignored otherwise.
-    See `com.datastax.loader.executor.api.batch.StatementBatcher` for more information.
+    See `com.datastax.dsbulk.executor.api.batch.StatementBatcher` for more information.

     * `mode` [enum]